Shane-Short/dev-reference-library/data_eng/power_fx.md

 // 1.
-Ensure the working collection exists with the shape we expect,
-//    but do NOT seed it with a blank row.
+Just in case from previous runs, clear any rows
+//    where Module_ID is blank before we add a new one.
 If(
-    !IsCollection(colModulesInPreset_New),
-    ClearCollect(
+    !IsEmpty(
+        Filter(
             colModulesInPreset_New,
-        Table(
-            // create the table with column names, but no rows:
-            { Modules: Blank(), Module_ID: Blank() }
+            IsBlank(Module_ID)
         )
+    ),
+    RemoveIf(
+        colModulesInPreset_New,
+        IsBlank(Module_ID)
+    )
 );
-    // then immediately clear it so we don't keep that stub row Clear(colModulesInPreset_New)
-);

 // 2.
-Pull name + id from the selected module in the combo box.
+Grab the selected module's name + ID from the combo box.
-//    Use Coalesce so we work with either ModuleName/Module_ID
-//    or Title/Mod_ID depending on how colAllModules was built.
+//    We Coalesce because sometimes your data is shaped
+//    {ModuleName, Module_ID} and sometimes {Title, Mod_ID}.
 With(
     {
-        pickedName:
-            Coalesce(
+        pickedName: Coalesce(
             cmbPresetModules.Selected.ModuleName,
             cmbPresetModules.Selected.Title
         ),
-        pickedId:
-            Coalesce(
+        pickedId: Coalesce(
             cmbPresetModules.Selected.Module_ID,
             cmbPresetModules.Selected.Mod_ID
         )
     },

     // 3.
 Only collect if: